-- Mesquite accounts for the majority of our total revenue in general and substantially all of our revenue relating to the operation of our midstream business, as a result, any development that materially and adversely affects Mesquite's business, financial condition, cash flows or results of operations could have a material and adverse impact on us. - Failure to achieve commercial resolution with Mesquite could adversely affect our business, cash flows and results of operations. - All of our midstream assets are located in the Eagle Ford Shale in Texas, making us vulnerable to risks associated with operating in one major geographic area. - Distributions we receive from the Carnero JV may fluctuate from quarter to quarter, which could adversely affect our cash flows and ability to pay our payables timely. - As a non-operator, our development of successful operations relies extensively on third-parties, including Mesquite and Targa, which could adversely affect our business, financial condition and results of operations
+- Mesquite accounts for the majority of our total revenue in general and all of our revenue relating to the operation of our midstream business, as a result, any development that materially and adversely affects Mesquite's business, financial condition, cash flows or results of operations could have a material and adverse impact on us. - All of our midstream assets are located in the Eagle Ford Shale in Texas, making us vulnerable to risks associated with operating in one major geographic area. - Distributions we receive from Carnero JV may fluctuate from quarter to quarter, which could adversely affect our cash flows and ability to pay our payables timely. - As a non-operator, our development of successful operations relies extensively on third-parties, including Mesquite and Targa, which could adversely affect our business, financial condition and results of operations